 Learning to Love Your Abuser

-Editor’s note: Some readers will have an aversion to this subject.
+Author’s note: Some readers will have an aversion to this subject.
 I would encourage you at some point to consider reading this article (when you’re able) as part of your healing journey.

-I once laughed at the Israelites for their hard-heartedness which caused them to spend 40 years wandering in the wilderness instead of entering the promised land.
-As I approach the end of a 35 year career in medicine, I’ve come to the painful realization I’m just as hard-hearted as them.
+I once laughed at the Israelites for their hard-heartedness, which caused them to spend 40 years wandering in the wilderness instead of entering the promised land.
+As I approach the end of a 35-year career in medicine, I’ve come to the painful realization I’m just as hard-hearted as them.
 They knew giants inhabited the promised land and thought it too difficult to overpower them, so they disobeyed God.
 My failure has been to do the one thing He has asked of His people—to love others unconditionally.

 It isn’t difficult to love those who treat us well, but it seems impossible to love those who are cruel to us.
 The command to love my enemies has been hammered into my head.
-By brain understands the message perfectly, but it doesn’t seem to have penetrated the junkyard that has become my soul.
+My brain understands the message perfectly, but it doesn’t seem to have penetrated the junkyard that has become my soul.
 And it’s there, among the wounds and raw emotions of my past, that the admonition to love others has remained powerless.

 While working in Tacoma, Washington, I regularly transported a drunk who had made a career of pestering paramedics at the most inconvenient hours.
 In the middle of the night, we’d go out in search of him.
 Once we found him, we’d toss him on the gurney and dump him off at the nearest hospital.
 He’d bitch and moan on the way there about how bad the ride was and if he was having a worse than normal day, he’d shower us with spit and hurl curses at us.
 I remember the time he asked my partner to shake his hand.
-She innocently grasped his hand and he gripped it with all the force he could, until she let out a scream and yelled for him to let go.
+She innocently grasped his hand and he gripped it with all the force he could muster until she let out a scream and yelled for him to let go.
 He did things like this every day.
 He felt a sense of pleasure (or maybe accomplishment) when he inflicted pain on others.

 I’ve counseled people who have suffered abuse and torture at the hands of their relatives.
 I’ve heard of things being done to them that are so perverted and sick it makes me wonder how they’re still alive.
 How can we ever come to love such mean, perverted, and heartless people the way Jesus asked us to?

 If it were easy, I would have done it a long time ago.
 Instead, like most people who work in health care, I’ve repressed my thoughts of loathing and hatred toward the people I’ve transported, because that’s what’s expected of me.
 My employer can make me act professionally toward an abusive patient, but they can’t keep me from hating them.
-And I’ve spent most of my life silently hating the people I’ve transported.
+And I’ve spent most of my life silently hating many of the people I’ve transported.
 When paramedics and nurses gather in the break room of an emergency department, they share their favorite stories about the system abusers they treat.
 It’s how we bond.
 And perhaps more importantly, it’s how we justify the hatred we feel toward them.